apache/druid/docs/development/extensions-core/avro.md

 - Complex named types are keyed by their names, this includes `record`, `fixed`, and `enum`.
 - The Avro null type is elided as its value can only ever be null.

 This is safe because an Avro union can only contain a single member of each unnamed type and duplicates of the same named type are not allowed.
-For example: only a single array is allowed, multiple records (or other named types) are allowed as long as each has a unique name.
+For example, only a single array is allowed, multiple records (or other named types) are allowed as long as each has a unique name.

 You can then access the members of the union with a [flattenSpec](../../ingestion/data-formats.md#flattenspec) like you would for other nested types.